phalcon-orphanage/docs/en/loader.md

 If `../processes/important-process.php` is a valid file, an external user could execute the file without authorization.

-To avoid these or most sophisticated attacks, `Phalcon\Loader` removes invalid characters from the class name, reducing the possibility of being attacked.
+To avoid these or most sophisticated attacks, [Phalcon\Loader](api/Phalcon_Loader) removes invalid characters from the class name, reducing the possibility of being attacked.

 <a name='registering-namespaces'></a>
 ## Registering Namespaces
 If you're organizing your code using namespaces, or using external libraries which do, the `registerNamespaces()` method provides the autoloading mechanism.
 It takes an associative array; the keys are namespace prefixes and their values are directories where the classes are located in.
 The namespace separator will be replaced by the directory separator when the loader tries to find the classes.
-Always remember to add a trailing slash at the end of the paths.

 ```php
 <?php